About our Vintage Gear

 The thickness of the stones will affect the price nearly as much as the quality.
 The most common are size 30 (8.0mm), which is a very comfortable thickness.
 As you can see, the difference in size is very subtle - again it is a matter of personal preference.
 Here is a rough overview:

 It is common for black stones to be slightly larger than the white ones.
-This counteracts the optical effect of the shiny white stones appearing larger than the matte black when they are actually the same size.
+This counteracts black's slimming effect - the optical effect of the shiny white stones is that they will appear larger than the matte black when they are actually the same size.
+Generally black stones will be slightly wider than white, but may also be slightly thicker.

 Our stones are purchased second-hand (mostly in Japan) and that is why they are listed here in our Vintage section at prices far below retail.
-The white stones are cleaned with soap and water, dried, soaked in a 3% h2o2 solution for a week, rinsed with distilled water, then dried again.
-They have not been polished with wax, but our Care Instructions will walk you through how to do that if you prefer that they have a glossy sheen.
-The black stones were cleaned with soap and water, dried, polished with mineral oil, then individually buffed by hand to remove the excess oil.
+We aim to set our prices at 50% or less of the cost of New items The white stones are cleaned with soap and water, dried, soaked in a 3% h2o2 solution for a week, rinsed with distilled water, then dried again.
+The are not polished with wax, but our Care Instructions will walk you through how to do that if you prefer that they have a glossy sheen.
+The black stones are cleaned with soap and water, then rinsed with distilled water and air-dried - if you prefer a glossy look then you can polish them with mineral oil.
 You may prefer to put a cloth liner at the bottom of each bowl, both to protect the stones from chipping and to protect the wood from the wax or oil.

 Please note that these stones are not new - they have been used.
 Very minor nicks may have been overlooked in our refurbishing process when they do not significantly affect the look and feel of the set.
 However, seriously chipped stones will be removed and replaced with stones of the equivalent size - if possible we will also match the grade and the patina.